 How to turn on FileVault disk encryption

-- Click on the Apple menu and select System Settings.
+- Navigate to the main Apple menu and choose System Settings.

 - Choose whether you want to link your iCloud account to FileVault to unlock the disk, reset your password (or create a recovery key), and click Continue.

 The FileVault recovery key deserves special mention here.
 If you choose this option over linking your iCloud account, it's critical to make a note of the recovery key and keep it in a safe place that's not on your hard drive.
-Losing the recovery key makes your data unrecoverable, so it's worth writing it down, storing it in a safe place, and entering it into a password manager.
+Losing the recovery key makes your data unrecoverable.

 How do I turn off FileVault?